papajessie/swcdocs/translate.md

     campaign_points_expire_notice_title 'Event Points Expire'
-    celebrationCrystalBonus_title 'May the Fourth be with you!' ch11_tbft_e_koshspawn 'Captain Kosh has taken to the field in an Elite AT-AT!' ch11_tbft_e_minibossspawn 'The garisson commander has entered the battle!' ch11_tbft_r_jennicaspawn 'Jennica Pierce has taken to the field in an upgraded AT-TE!' ch11_tbft_r_minibossspawn 'The base leader has entered the battle!' cmp_desc_chapter_11_tbft_e 'The time has come to deal a decisive blow and defeat the Rebels on Tatooine once and for all.'
+    celebrationCrystalBonus_title 'May the Fourth be with you!' ch11_tbft_e_koshspawn 'Captain Kosh has taken to the field in an Elite AT-AT!' ch11_tbft_e_minibossspawn 'The garrison commander has entered the battle!' ch11_tbft_r_jennicaspawn 'Jennica Pierce has taken to the field in an upgraded AT-TE!' ch11_tbft_r_minibossspawn 'The base leader has entered the battle!' cmp_desc_chapter_11_tbft_e 'The time has come to deal a decisive blow and defeat the Rebels on Tatooine once and for all.'